Stremio/stremio-core-validator/README.md

 Stremio JSON Schema Validator for Node.js using stremio-core types

 Additional properties that are not part of the schema got removed.
-Validation functions returns null if the argument does not match the schema.
+Validation functions throws error if the argument does not match the schema.

 ## Build